Famoto/Whispurr/README.md

 - **Key Storage:** Maintains users' public keys linked to their UserIDs, derived from their public signing keys.
 - **Message Relay:** Stores and forwards encrypted messages without accessing their content or identifying sender and receiver.
-- **Data Storage:** Uses an SQL backend to store public keys and encrypted messages.
+- **Data Storage:** Uses an backend to store public keys and encrypted messages.

 ## Cryptographic Components